SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 SECTION 3.01 Annual Meeting

 The annual meeting of the members shall be held at such date, time and place as the Board determines to be reasonably accessible by the members.
 It shall be the responsibility of the Board to make adequate plans and preparations for the annual meeting.
+The annual meeting may be delayed or deferred due to disaster or other emergency conditions as determined by the Board.
 Failure to hold the annual meeting at the designated time shall not work a forfeiture or dissolution of the Cooperative.

 SECTION 3.02 Special Meetings

 Special meetings of the members may be called by resolution of the Board; upon a written request signed by any three (3) directors; by the President; or by petition of ten (10) percent or more of all the members.
+The Board shall provide a membership list upon a member's certification that the information is to be used exclusively for purposes of circulating a petition and that the list and all copies shall be returned upon completion of the process.
 It shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided.
 Special meetings of the members may be held at any place the Board determines reasonably accessible to the members, specified in the notice of the special meeting.

 SECTION 3.03 Notice of Members' Meetings